jonlpersson/ed-latimore/site/_posts/2021-06-13-the-cure-for-hate-best-quotes-and-big-ideas.md

 “That is the danger with censorship; it creates an enticing mystique around the banned material where there previously was none.
 When the KKK puts flyers on 100 cars or houses in a community, they do it with the knowledge that those flyers might not help to recruit anybody, but the media reporting it will.
 The white supremacist movement thrives on conflict and attention, and the media is obliged to report on it, which only helps its cause.”

 “As I see it, the conundrum in trying to stifle the expression or discussion of offensive topics or beliefs is that while they might go out of immediate sight, they don’t go away.
-I think it is better to have these negative social or political elements out in the open where we can deal with them head on by exposing them.”
+I think it is better to have these negative social or political elements out in the open where we can deal with them head-on by exposing them.”

 “Force in this context is alluring, as it offers an instant sense of gratification, but it is costly and ineffective in the long term.
 Vigilante justice is not going to power the change required to heal nations.”